 This might not work if I have kids who go to sleepaway camp, but while I still don’t have any real responsibilities, the phone is always outside my bedroom.
 My bedroom is a no screens place.
 No TV, no phone, no other electronics (except for the light therapy lamp).
 I wake up in the morning and have to leave my bedroom to check any devices and I can’t fall asleep to the boob tube, which is supposed to make falling and staying asleep easier.

 4. Oil pulling, tongue scraping and sugar-free toothpaste.

 Now hear me out, this is pretty weird.
 I use Baking Soda and Coconut Oil on my teeth with a little Peppermint Oil as my toothpaste.
 I make a batch every few weeks or so.
 But after using my own unsweetened toothpaste, regular toothpaste tastes like putting sugar on my teeth.
 And putting sugar on your teeth just makes you crave more sweets.
 I realize it’s “fake sugar” but even so, I don’t like having my mouth taste like candy in the morning.
 I have enough of a sweet tooth as it is!

-Also, ever since I started doing all these things, I’ve had zero problems at the dentist, whereas before I would always have cavities.
+Also, ever since I switched my toothpaste, done oil pulling and tongue scraping, I’ve had zero problems at the dentist, whereas before I would always have cavities.
 My dentist (and some of my friends) have all noticed my naturally white teeth (the oil pulling makes your teeth whiter).
 Additionally, it’s nice to start your day with a super clean mouth.
-When I forget to do these things, I worry about bad breath and just my mouth rotting in general (see, I can worry about everything).
+(It’s kind of like that saying of washing your mouth out with soap, but this is much less terrible-tasting).
+When I forget to do these things, I worry about bad breath and just my mouth rotting in general (see, I can worry about anything).